bright/new-www/content/blog/how-to-have-multiple-branches-checked-out-at-the-same-time.md

 ## What is a Git worktree?

-A Git `worktree` is a linked copy of your Git repository, allowing you to have multiple branches checked out at a time.
+A `git` `worktree` is a linked copy of your Git repository, allowing you to have multiple branches checked out at a time.
 A `worktree` has a separate path from your main working copy, but it can be in a different state and on a different branch.

+`Git worktree `is an alternative to `git stash`.
+Both of these mechanisms help you to manage multiple streams of work at once.
+The basic approach is to git-stash your changes and checkout the other branch.

 ## Why you should use worktree to simultaneously check your branches?